christophstrasen/LQR/docs/project_logbook.md

 - Exercise the Love2D viz against real (non-deterministic) streams to validate mixing/zoom heuristics; tune half-life/buffer defaults as needed.
 - Reintroduce “outer layer” annotations from the low-level viz so anti joins and expirations have more expressive outlines.
 - Expand documentation/headless trace guidance to explain how to read the new grid, labels, and decay behavior, potentially with annotated snapshots.

+## Day 11 – Composite sizing + deterministic blending

+### Highlights
+- **Bottom-up cell sizing:** The high-level drawer now derives every cell dimension from fixed per-zoom specs (inner core, border, gap, padding) instead of trimming from a hard-coded box.
+This keeps the inner payload readable even when multiple join layers fire in 10×10 mode and shrinks gracefully in 100×100 mode.
+- **Deterministic color mixing:** `CellLayer` sorts overlapping layers by timestamp and blends them with decay-aware weights before reintroducing the neutral background.
+Match/expire bursts no longer flicker between solid colors; simultaneous events settle into stable mixes that fade smoothly over their TTL.
+- **Replayable fidelity:** With stable geometry and blending, snapshots from the headless renderer now look identical to the Love2D viz, so we can ship/record traces that accurately reflect on-screen behavior—something we couldn’t promise yesterday when zooming or overlapping events.
+- **Stronger regression coverage:** New busted specs capture the draw metrics, confirm inner fill thickness stays constant across zooms, and assert the blending math stays stable as TTLs decay.
+Headless renderer tests now see the same behavior as the Love2D front-end.

+### Key learnings
+1. **Geometric invariants beat heuristics:** Encoding border/gap sizes explicitly gives predictable visuals and makes tests independent of magic numbers—future layout tweaks simply adjust the layout table.
+2. **Order-independent blending avoids surprises:** Treating each layer as a weighted contribution (rather than sequential overrides) keeps the viz believable when multiple schemas light up a cell at the same time.
+3. **Tests should match concepts, not literals:** By computing expectations from the layout metadata we eliminated brittle pixel constants and made the suite track the intent (fixed inner core, per-layer growth) instead of accidents of the old implementation.